-Tentative Calendar for financial year ending 31st March, 2023

-The tentative dates of meeting of Board of Directors for consideration of quarterly financial results for the financial year 2022-23 are as follows:
+Tentative Calendar for financial year ending IEPF established by the central Government.
+The Members, 31st March, 2023 whose dividends/shares are transferred to the IEPF, can claim their shares/dividends from the IEPF Authority.
+The tentative dates of meeting of Board of Directors for In accordance with the said IEPF Rules as amended, consideration of quarterly financial results for the financial the Company had sent notices to all the Shareholders year 2022-23 are as follows: whose shares were due to be transferred to the IEPF Authority and had simultaneously published newspaper advertisement for the same.